the-sink/tinyserial/README.md

 # tinyserial
-A very small serial terminal built using pySerial and Tkinter
+A very small serial terminal built using pySerial, Tkinter, and pygubu.